mrcepid-rap/mrcepid-runassociationtesting/Readme.md

 #### Outputs

-We output a single tab-delimited file with the following columns (`PTV.STAAR_results.tsv`):
+We output a single tab-delimited file per-chromosome with the following columns (`PTV.<chr>.STAAR_results.tsv`):

-1. geneID - ENSG ID of the gene being tested (e.g. ENSG00000001)
+1. geneID - ENST ID of the gene being tested (e.g. ENST00000001)
 2. n.samps – number of samples run through STAAR()
 3. staar.O.p – p. value based on SKAT-O
 4. n.var – Number of variants considered for this gene